Om-Amin/MIST-4610-Project/README.md

 8. Query 8 lists the name, salary and section of employees who have a salary higher than the average salary in their section.
 <img width="582" alt="Screenshot 2024-10-13 at 11 30 33 PM" src="https://github.com/user-attachments/assets/585ac31b-5383-43af-a710-835e5631432d">

-Query 8 Helps identify top performers who may be contributing more significantly to the team's success.
-This information can guide decisions related to compensation adjustments, promotions, and recognizing exceptional talent.
+Query 8 is useful in that it can be used to make compensation adjustments.
+If an employee is earning significantly above the average but their performance is not up to par their salary can be reduced and vice versa.
+Consequently, the query can be used to ensure that high-performing employees are retained via pay rises and that low-performing employees are not overpaid.

 9. Query 9 lists the names of creators who have contributed to media items that have an average rating of 4 or higher.
 <img width="558" alt="Screenshot 2024-10-13 at 11 30 45 PM" src="https://github.com/user-attachments/assets/f3dea5a0-854f-41e7-a2aa-034e2733a495">